 The musical fountain show (Grandes eaux musicales) presents the gardens of the Palace of Versailles at their best on summer weekends.
 The best time to visit is early morning for the chateau but afternoon for the gardens.

 The formal baroque gardens of the Palace of Versailles near Paris are at their most spectacular on summer weekends when the fountains are allowed to play.
 On these musical fountain days (grandes eaux musicales) admission is charged to see the gardens and fountains of the Chateau de Versailles.
-The Musical Gardens (Jardins musicaux) on most summer Tuesday offer far lesser value.
+The Musical Gardens (Jardins musicaux) on most summer Tuesdays and Fridays offer far lesser value.
 The Palace of Versailles is usually less crowded on Saturday than on Sunday.

 Seeing the Chateau de Versailles on Musical Fountain Days